Camp Procedures & Policies

 The last day of the first session is the official Visiting Day for hanichim (as well as being the end of the first session).
 It is a day of hard work for tzevet and they may not have visitors without the permission of their supervisor.

 We have single-stream recycling available at camp.
 Paper, cardboard, glass, plastic, aluminum and more can all be recycled at camp.
 We have recycling stations around Tzad Aleph, Tzad Bet and in the Beit Midrash.

 Our goal at camp is to create, as much as possible, a community that is free from the stresses and distractions of the world outside of camp.
 We therefore work hard to limit the technological devices, such as cell phones, that are so much a part of all of our lives during the year.
 These devices can be convenient – and indeed very useful in many cases – but at camp we try to create a different type of atmosphere in which hanichim and tzevet can engage one another and invest in the camp program without being distracted by the “outside world.”
 Cell phones can be a distraction that prevent tzevet from engaging with our campers.

 We have instituted the following guidelines regarding cell phones at camp:

-- Tzevet who live in a tzrif can never use their cell phones in the tzrif during the day while the hanichim are awake, except in case of emergency.
-Tzevet are permitted to use their cell phone in the tzrif at night, after all of the hanichim are asleep.
+- Tzevet should not use their cell phones in the tzrif, except in case of emergency.
+Madrichim are permitted to use their cell phone in the tzrif at night, after all of the hanichim have been put to bed.